Live extraction ready

 What does "qualified" mean in the context of lead scraping?

-In this context it means the business has a verified, machine-checked digital problem: no website, a slow load time with an actual score, an expired SSL certificate, or a failing mobile-friendliness test.
-Those defects are your outreach hooks — you're not guessing, you're observing.
+In this context it means the business has a machine-checked digital signal worth verifying: no website, a slow load time, an expired SSL certificate, or a mobile experience issue.
+Those signals give you a research starting point before you write outreach.

 Ready to scrape